jesselicyber/cybersecurity-portfolio/README.md

 - Microsoft Entra ID

 ## About Me
-CompTIA Security+, Network+, and A+ certified with a strong interest in IT infrastructure and cybersecurity.
-This portfolio showcases the hands-on home labs and technical projects I've built while developing skills in Windows Server, Active Directory, networking, virtualization, and system administration.
+I'm passionate about learning IT by building hands-on home labs and real-world projects.
+This portfolio documents my progress as I develop practical experience with Windows Server, Active Directory, networking, virtualization, and system administration while preparing for an entry-level career in IT.